idonkeyliu/ToolHub/README.md

 - [ ] Plugin system for custom tools
 - [ ] Cloud sync for settings
-- [ ] More AI platforms (Claude)
-- [ ] Team collaboration features

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-MIT License - see [LICENSE](LICENSE) for details.

----

 **Made with ❤️ for developers who value productivity**